Open-Source Client Portals Compared (2026)

 A growing category — visual builders that let you create a portal without writing code.
 Many offer generous free tiers:

 • Softr — Build client portals on top of Airtable, Google Sheets, or HubSpot.
-Strong free tier; paid plans from ~$59/month.
+A limited free plan is available; paid plans are subscription based.

-• Stacker — Build customer portals on Airtable and Google Sheets.
-From ~$59/month.
+• Stacker — Build customer portals on top of business data.
+Pricing is subscription based and varies by plan.

 • Noloco — Internal tools and customer portals on Airtable or HubSpot.
-From ~$33/month.
+Pricing varies by team, client and feature limits.

 • Bubble — General-purpose no-code platform; portals are a common build target.
 Free tier available.